fishsciences/artemis_methods/intro/estimating_eDNA.md

 ## Estimating [eDNA] via qPCR

-In eDNA samples, the amount of eDNA present in the sample is estimated from the number of quantification cycles of qPCR (hereafter the “Cq” value) completed before amplification takes place during qPCR.
-In eDNA samples that are extracted and run through qPCR analysis, the concentration of eDNA is not directly measured.
-The relationship between eDNA concentration ([eDNA]) and Cq values is determined via a standard curve generated in the lab for the target species.
+In eDNA samples that undergo fluorescence-based quantitative real-time qPCR, the amount of eDNA present in the sample is estimated from the number of quantification cycles of qPCR (hereafter the “Cq” value) completed before amplification takes place during qPCR.
+By this process, the concentration of eDNA is not directly measured.
+The relationship between eDNA concentration ([eDNA]) and Cq values is determined via a standard curve generated in the lab from the assay for the target species.
 The standard curve is specific to the lab reagents and techniques used.
 This standard curve formula typically takes the form: